 Chicago industrialist John J. Glessner approached the renowned Boston architect H. H. Richardson with the commission for a house.
-Glessner had done it modestly, almost appologetically, since Richardson’s other Chicago buildings were both large and prominent.
-Why Glessner imagined his own home would be less noted or notable is anyone’s guess.
+Glessner had written with modesty, almost apologetically, since Richardson’s other Chicago buildings were both large and prominent.
+Why Glessner imagined his own home would be less noted, notable, or notorious is anyone’s guess.

 For those who know the traditional ARCH 272 design project (a birdhouse in the styles of renowned architects, most of which have little to do with the starchitects in question), I’d propose a slight variant: a chicken coop, say, in the style of C.F.A.
 Voysey or Adolf Loos.
 Now there’s a scary notion: Loos and chickens.
 Loos would certainly appreciate the “modernity” of the egg’s shape [read “Ornament and Crime” sometime] but I can’t imagine him handling the thing that made it.
 It’s far easier to conceive Karl Friederich Schinkel’s response.